How to choose a pair of running shoes

 Common mistakes when purchasing shoes

-• Picking on color, not comfort.
+- Picking on colour, not comfort.
 Let’s face it, they are for exercise, not the stage.

-• Selecting on brand only.
+- Selecting on brand only.
 You should always come down to two shoes that you are selecting from, as there will mostly be a model that suits in more than one brand.
-If you cannot decide, then let your color or brand bias (or price) take over.
+If you cannot decide, then let your colour or brand bias (or price) take over.

 What about socks?